VictorDMor/rl-mario/README.md

 # RL-Sonic

 ## Description
-This repository contains a reinforcement learning project focused on the Sonic the Hedgehog game.
-The aim is to develop an AI agent capable of playing Sonic, using reinforcement learning techniques and algorithms.
+This repository contains a reinforcement learning project focused on the Super Mario Bros game.
+The aim is to develop an AI agent capable of playing the game, using reinforcement learning techniques and algorithms.

 ## Environment Setup